RuchiVerma2004/FoodKart/README.md

 # Food Ordering Website Build using React

-here in the code for the purpose of learning how induatry works with api we have use swigy api if in case there is any update in swiggy api and it is not working for this application use mockData.js file and do needfull changes as mentioned in Body component your code will start working
+Here in the code for the purpose of learning how induatry works with api I have use swiggy api if in case there is any update in swiggy api and it is not working for this application use mockData.js file and do needfull changes as mentioned in Body component your code will start working

 # Setting up Testing in our app
 - install React Testing Library